Conference Theme - Successful Implementation of a CADD System

 Concurrent sessions

-1. James E. Niles - Space Management on a Shoestring Budget
+- Space Management on a Shoestring Budget

-2. Steve Means & Fred
+Steve Means

-Moser - Bringing Survey-Grade Data into GIS, Part
+- Bringing Survey-Grade Data into GIS, Part

 1

-3. Roger Anderson - Systems Integration at UC San Diego (FalicitiesLink)
+- Systems Integration at UC San Diego (FalicitiesLink)

 11:05a - noon